finalverse/libra2-core/config/README.md

   Rules
 - StateSyncConfig - Specifies parameters around state sycnhronization and the set of peers that provide the data
-- StorageConfig - Where the AptosDB is stored and its gRPC service endpoints
+- StorageConfig - Where the Libra2DB is stored and its gRPC service endpoints

 ### External Component Configurations
 Outside of each node, external components can also be configured: